The Great South American Journey - Quito to Rio Adventure

 Day 1 Quito

 Spend the first day of your trip wandering Ecuador’s capital city.
-Meet the group in the evening at the hotel.
-Please note that hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
-We appreciate your patience and understanding that these occurrences are outside of our control.
+Meet the group in the evening at the hotel. *Please note: if you have pre-booked the Peru Culinary Bundle or the Peru Adrenaline Bundle your CEO will inform you when you will see each show throughout your tour, these days are subject to change: Lima cooking class (Day 15), Cusco cooking class (Day 23), full day rafting (Day 24 - Cuzco) and half-day horseback riding (Day 29 - Cuzco).
+For more information on the shows see the Optional Activities section.
 When you arrive in Quito, you will likely feel the effects of the altitude.
 Symptoms include shortness of breath, headaches, general lethargy and a reduced appetite.
 This is no cause for alarm; it is simply your body’s way of coping with the altitude.
 It may take a little time to acclimatize, but before long you probably will not even notice it.
 Take it easy for the first day or two, and reduce alcohol and cigarette consumption to minimize the effects.
-Be sure to drink plenty of water and do not attempt too much in any given day.
+Be sure to drink plenty of water and do not attempt too much in any given day. *Please note that hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
+We appreciate your patience and understanding that these occurrences are outside of our control.
 Located 2850m (9348 ft) above sea level, Quito, the Ecuadorian capital, enjoys a wonderful spring-like climate, despite the fact that it is only 22 km (14 miles) south of the Equator.
 It is in a valley flanked by mountains, and on a clear day, several snow-capped volcanoes are visible.
 As well as its beautiful location, it is rich in history and much of the Colonial Old Town is well preserved.
 In 1978 UNESCO declared Quito a World Heritage site, and any new development in Quito's old town is now strictly controlled.
 Life in Quito tends to be peaceful, though the drivers are fond of using their car horns!
 There are approximately 2,000,000 inhabitants in the metropolitan area, but the pace is relaxed and the residents hospitable.
 Quito is separated into two basic sections, the old and the new cities.
 The old city is full of interesting historical buildings and many churches.
 Some of the more interesting ones include the Catedral de Quito, located on the Plaza de la Independencia.
 Built between 1550 and 1562, it was one of the first neoclassical works in Quito.
 La Compañía de Jésus Church is considered one of the most beautiful in the Americas.
 The decorations in the Compañía contain approximately one and one-half tons of gold, and construction of the church took 170 years (1605-1775).
 The small, rounded hill that dominates the old town is called El Panecillo or 'the Little Bread Loaf', and is a major Quito landmark.
 Marvelous panoramic views of the entire city, as well as views of the surrounding volcanoes stretch out at your feet.
 You can take a trolley (streetcar) or a cab to the Old Town from the New Town.
 Quito has a large population of foreigners and is a popular destination for travellers, resulting in a varied and vibrant nightlife where salsotecas and other dance clubs abound.
 For a real Ecuadorian experience though, be sure and drop by a peña if you can; these are great places for meeting locals and dancing, as well as enjoying local cooking.
 In the 16th century, Spanish conqueror Francisco de Orellana ventured from Quito into the eastern jungle, in search of El Dorado, a mythical stash of Inca gold hidden away in the jungle.
 While he didn't find gold, he did discover Ecuador's Rio Napo, which along with Peru’s Marañón, combines to create the mighty Amazon.
 He followed the Napo into the Amazon mainstream and travelled all the way through the dense jungle to the Atlantic Ocean on Brazil’s coast.

 Day 2-4 Amazon Jungle Homestay (3B,3L,3D)

 Today we travel overland to Tena, located on the edge of the Amazon.
-From there we are transferred for half an hour by truck to the river for a short motorized canoe ride.
-From here we will walk between 1 and 5 hours to the local community that will be our home for 3 nights.
-The distance depends on the community with which we will be staying as we move our groups from community to community to equally support the families of that area.
-When possible we will replace part of the longer hikes with a transfer.
+From there we are transferred for 45 minutes by truck to the local community of Pimpilala that will be our home for 3 nights.
+Stay with a Quichua family and enjoy the hospitality of these wonderful people, and experience life in the jungle first-hand.
 The rainforest is the traditional home of many indigenous communities, whose traditional homelands and way of life are threatened by the encroachment of 20th century industries like mining, petroleum exploitation and large-scale cash-crop farming.
 Among the most representative are the Siona-Secoya, Cofan, Huaorani, Shuar, Ashuar and Quichua.
 We will visit the Ricancie community and learn about the traditional lifestyle of these indigenous people.
 There is also an incredible amount of biodiversity in this area.
 We will see a staggering variety of rainforest vegetation and may be able to spot some of the birds that spend their time hiding in the canopy of the forest.
 There are over 500 species of trees per acre have been recorded in the jungles of the upper Amazon.
 If this doesn’t seem particularly astonishing, consider that this is ten times greater than either Europe or North America, and you will begin to appreciate the significance of the conservation of this area and others like it.
 Accommodation for these nights may be multishare.

 Baños means 'baths' and that is precisely what the town is famous for.
 Some thermal springs come from the base of Tungurahua Volcano, others have melt water running into them from the volcano’s glaciated flanks.
 The town is the perfect setting for outdoor pursuits, including horseback riding, hiking, mountain biking and climbing and rafting in the surrounding mountains and on the River Patate.
 Baños is one of the most popular and important tourist spots in the country and you will find many Ecuadorian families vacationing here.
 One look at this delightfully green mountain town and you will know why.
 Surprisingly, it is pleasant and unspoiled.
 Baños means 'baths' and that is precisely what the town is famous for.
 Some are thermal springs from the base of Tungurahua Volcano, which means 'little hell' in Quichua.
 Other baths have melt water running into them from Tungurahua's glaciated flanks.
 Locals swear that the baths are good for your health; it’s definitely worth rising early to watch the dawn creep over the mountains from a hot spring vantage point.
 There will also be options for hiking, mountain biking, horseback riding.